 #12.
 Use Hairspray and Towel to Get Pet Hair Off Clothes

 This hack isn’t my favorite way to go, but sometimes we have to do what we must.
 If you are at an event and realize that cuddling your pet before hitting the door was a bad idea – this method will come to your rescue.

 Luckily most bathrooms have a little basket with necessities.
 If you spray some hairspray on a piece of cloth or a towel, it will create a sticky layer that will capture all the hairs from your clothes.

-Do only use this method when it’s absolutely necessary and avoid using on silk.
+Do only use this method when necessary and avoid using it on silk.

 Beds, Pillows & Curtains

-Even if you don’t let your dog or cat on your bed, hairs still seem to go everywhere.
+Even if you don’t let your dog or cat on your bed, hairs still go everywhere.

-You can massively reduce the amounts of fur and hair on your bed by not allowing pets in your bedroom and especially not on your bed.
-This will reduce the amount of hair you need to deal with, but nowhere eliminate it.
+You can massively reduce the amounts of fur and hair on your bed by not allowing pets in your bedroom, especially not on your bed.
+Doing so will reduce the amount of hair you need to deal with but nowhere to eliminate it.

 Here is how to deal with pet hair on your beds, pillows, and curtains.

-Lint rollers and brushes are not only meant for your clothes, they work great on any fabric surface in your home.
+Lint rollers and brushes are not only meant for your clothes, but they also work great on any fabric surface in your home.